news-ai/knowledge/README.md

 Key/value store for topic -> information about the topic.
 To communicate from other applications this project uses RPCs and protocol buffers.

-To build project run `make`, and install dependencies `pip install -r requirements.txt`. [gRPC](http://www.grpc.io/) and [protocol buffers](https://developers.google.com/protocol-buffers/) are also required.
+To build project run `make`, and install dependencies `pip install -r requirements.txt`. [gRPC](http://www.grpc.io/), [protocol buffers](https://developers.google.com/protocol-buffers/) are also required, and [cassandra](https://gist.github.com/hkhamm/a9a2b45dd749e5d3b3ae) are also required.

 ### Running the application